Stamford Hospital Trauma Services

 - A trauma medical director with certification in surgery and critical care

-- A trauma program manager and registrar
+- A trauma program manager and trauma quality data coordinator

-- An administrative coordinator and a research assistant
+- An administrative assistant

 Our team constantly works to find performance-improvement issues and create new prevention strategies, develop and update policies and procedures, perform research, and educate the staff and community about trauma.

-What is a Level II Trauma Center?
+What is a trauma center?